 Would you like to join the campaign by hosting an event?
 You don’t need special permission or credentials to host a #Copyfighters event.
 Everyone can support the campaign by drawing attention to the need for copyright reform in their own way.

 We want to help you get your own activities and the #Copyfighters campaign mentioned in the media.
 Journalists often choose what stories they cover based on a press release.
-We have many press releases [LINK], and encourage you to share them with reporters in your country.
-(If journalists in your country do not always speak English, we’d appreciate it if you’d translate the press release into your local language.)
+You may find some in our references, and encourage you to share them with reporters in your country.
+If journalists in your country do not always speak English, we'd appreciate it if you'd translate the press release into your local language.